Anti-Harassment and Discrimination Policy

 - Promoting appropriate standards of conduct at all time.

 The objectives of this policy are to:

 - Make sure that management, staff, editors, those engaged in freelance work, and all who are engaged by Coach House to work, whether for pay or on a voluntary basis in any capacity (hereinafter, “Coach House Personnel”), are aware that harassment and discrimination are unacceptable practices and are incompatible with the standards of this organization, as well as being a violation of the law.

 - Set out the types of behavior that may be considered offensive and are prohibited by this policy.

 The right to freedom from discrimination and harassment extends to all Coach House Personnel.

-It is also unacceptable for Coach House Personnel to engage in harassment or discrimination when dealing with authors, potential authors, or with others with whom they have professional dealings or the public.
+It is also unacceptable for Coach House Personnel to engage in harassment or discrimination when dealing with authors, potential authors, those with whom they have professional dealings, or the public.

 This policy applies at every level of Coach House and to every aspect of the workplace environment and working relationship, including recruitment, selection, promotion, transfers, training, remuneration, and termination.
 It also covers manuscript review and author recruitment and editing.

 This policy also applies to events that occur outside of the physical workplace, such as during business and editing meetings, trips, parties, or entertaining.

 This policy prohibits discrimination or harassment based on the following grounds, and any combination of these grounds: